After a porn relapse, self-talk can become harsh very quickly.

 - Revisit your trigger chain map

-Guilt is useful for about 24 hours.
-After that, it is no longer informing your behavior; it is just pain.
+Guilt can be useful for about 24 hours.
+After that, it often stops guiding your behavior and becomes repeated self-attack.

 Tell yourself: "I will sit with this feeling today.
 Tomorrow, I act on what I learned and I let go of the guilt."